 SCOPE OF THIS CHAPTER

-This chapter outlines the key points in relation to concerns about Female Genital Mutilation (FGM), and the action to be taken.
+This chapter outlines the key points in relation to concerns about Female Genital Mutilation (FGM), Virginity Testing and Hymenoplasty, and the action to be taken.

 FGM Mandatory Reporting – Factsheets for communities explaining the mandatory reporting duty (includes translated versions)

-NSPCC FGM Helpline - The NSPCC have launched a free 24/7 service offering advice and support for professionals or members of the public who are concerned about young people at risk of Female Genital Mutilation, telephone 0800 0283550.
+NSPCC FGM Helpline - The NSPCC offer a free 24/7 service offering advice and support for professionals or members of the public who are concerned about young people at risk of Female Genital Mutilation, telephone 0800 0283550.

 Home Office FGM Resource Pack - Contains comprehensive information for practitioners, including free e-learning on how to recognise and prevent FGM, case studies, examples of good practice from around the country and suggested questions for local areas when developing responses to FGM.